Evangelicalism in the United States

 By the end of the 19th century, the old evangelical consensus that had united much of American Protestantism no longer existed.
 Protestant churches became divided over ground-breaking new intellectual and theological ideas, such as Darwinian evolution and historical criticism of the Bible.
 Those who embraced these ideas became known as modernists, while those who rejected them became known as fundamentalists.
-Fundamentalists defended the doctrine of biblical inerrancy and adopted a dispensationalist theological system for interpreting the Bible.
+Fundamentalists defended a doctrine of biblical inerrancy and adopted a dispensationalist theological system for interpreting the Bible.
 As a result of the fundamentalist–modernist controversy of the 1920s and 1930s, fundamentalists lost control of the Mainline Protestant churches and separated themselves from non-fundamentalist churches and cultural institutions.

 After World War II, a new generation of conservative Protestants rejected the separatist stance of fundamentalism and began calling themselves evangelicals.
 Popular evangelist Billy Graham was at the forefront of reviving use of the term.
 During this time period, several evangelical institutions were established, including the National Association of Evangelicals, the magazine Christianity Today, and educational institutions such as Fuller Theological Seminary.
 As a reaction to the 1960s counterculture and the U.S. Supreme Court's 1973 Roe v.
 Wade decision, many white evangelicals became politically active and involved in the Christian right, which became an important voting bloc in the Republican Party.
-Recently, however, observers such as journalist Frances FitzGerald have noted that since 2005 the influence of the Christian right among evangelicals has been in decline.
-Though less visible, some evangelicals identify as Progressive evangelicals.